nrwl/nx/docs/nx-cloud/enterprise/single-tenant/auth-saml.md

 9. Extract the downloaded certificate value as a one-line string:
    1. `awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' okta.cert`
-   2. We will use this in a bit to initialize and environment variable
+   2. We'll use this later
 10. Then view the ldP metadata:

     ![Okta 9](/nx-cloud/enterprise/on-premise/images/saml/okta_9.png)